Wayne Wettlaufer

-Wayne Wettlaufer (December 16, 1943 – June 21, 2015) was a politician in Ontario, Canada.
+Wayne Kenneth Wettlaufer (16 December 1943 – 21 June 2015) was a politician in Ontario, Canada.
 He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1995 to 2003.
 In 2014 he was elected as a regional councillor for Kitchener and he served in that position until his death in 2015.

 Background

 Wettlaufer obtained a Bachelor of Arts degree from the University of Guelph.
 He worked as an insurance manager for K.W.
 Insurance in 1963, and as an insurance inspector for Waterloo Mutual and Gore Mutual, Ottawa in 1972.
 He was promoted to corporate marketing manager with Gore Mutual, Cambridge in 1980, and became a partner in the firm of Wettlaufer, Collins, Rankin Insurance Brokers in 1984.
 He remained a member of this firm until winning political office in 1995.